marcopennelli/orbo/README.md

   <img src="assets/cover.png" alt="Orbo Cover" width="400">
 </p>

 Orbo is a modern, open-source video alarm system built with Go and OpenCV, featuring real-time motion detection, USB camera support, and Telegram notifications.
-It's designed as a microservice following cloud-native principles and can be deployed on Kubernetes.
+It's designed as a microservice following cloud-native principles and can be deployed on Kubernetes, Docker, or Podman (including embedded Linux systems built with Yocto using [meta-container-deploy](https://github.com/marcopennelli/meta-container-deploy)).

 ## Features